 Since anxiety and depression are internalising disorders, they can be difficult for teachers and caregivers to identify.
-Anxiety may look like many different things including inattention or ADHD, disorganisation, apathy, shyness, learning problems, or behavioural issues.
+Anxiety may look like many different things including inattention, disorganisation, apathy, shyness, learning problems, or behavioural issues.
 Some researchers have also suggested that anxiety often goes unnoticed by teachers as students with mild to moderate anxiety are unlikely to have disruptive behaviour, although studies show that teachers are able to accurately identify children with anxiety, especially those with somatic complaints (see below), social anxiety, and separation anxiety.
 However, they may miss children with anxiety related to perfectionism common in those with generalised anxiety disorder.
-This may be because these symptoms are in line with appropriate classroom behaviour, and students may be rewarded for striving for perfection, avoiding risky situations, and people-pleasing[xii].
+This may be because these symptoms are in line with appropriate classroom behaviour, and students may be rewarded for striving for perfection, avoiding risky situations, and people-pleasing[xiii].

 Anxiety and depression may not always look the way that you would expect.
 In addition, depression can manifest differently in children than in adolescents and adults.
 The following can be signs that a student is experiencing anxiety or depression:

 - Somatic complaints: Students with anxiety may ask to see the nurse or go to the bathroom often.
 They may complain of headaches, nausea, stomachaches, sleepiness, heart palpitations or light-headedness without any underlying medical cause.
 Children with depression may appear sad, lethargic, or tired.
 They may have more complaints of illness.